 Now, in the absence of faith in governance — in the unawareness that leadership is necessary to help individuals naturally and miraculously cooperate to achieve ends that are greater than any one person — the individual might reach the erroneous conclusion that mail can be delivered without any governmental masterminding.
 That individual might become an anarchist.

 For although democratic capitalism manages the economy better than communist dictatorship, even communism works much better than anarchy.
 Pencils were produced in abundance even by the central planners of communism.
-Here are striking photos in 2012 of the Soviet Union’s original 1926 pencil factory that is still operating!
-We Pencils have been produced by both communist central planners and corporate managers, but we have never been produced in the absence of government.
+Here are striking photos of the Soviet Union’s original pencil factory in 2012 that was still operating 86 years after it was founded!
+It outlasted communism and continued to work the same way under capitalism.
+It looks quite similar to the stunningly beautiful photos Whereas we Pencils have been produced by communist central planners and corporate managers, we have never been produced in the absence of government nor coercive managers.

 If we Pencils were the only products that could offer testimony on what men and women can accomplish when they are bound together under effective management, then those with little faith in governance would have a fair case.
 However, there is testimony galore: it’s all about us and on every hand.
 Mail delivery is exceedingly simple when compared, for instance, to the masterminds who manage the making of an automobile, airport, or Iphone.